aleynaelif/Java-Projects/README.md

 - Maps

 This is a simple application for learning how to include google maps into a project.
 User can save places on the map and make list of him/his own.
 After saving, user can view the saved places in the map again whenever its needed.
 This project includes RxJava and Room.

+- InstagramClone

+This project is a basic implementation of the app which is called instagram.
+The app icludes a sign in and sign up page.
+User can use his/her e mail and password to sign in/up.
+This information kept in Firebase to verify the user.
+If sign in completed succesfully, user can login to the app.
+If not, he/she gets an error message like, enter a valid email and password ect.
+After login, user can share a photo and a comment.
+But before selecting a photo app asks user for the permission to open the gallery.
+If he/she presses the upload button, app redirects the user to the feed page.
+Post's info also kept in the Firebase.
+If there are lots of shared photos, app sorts the pictures by the date.
+If he/she decides to log out, he/she can't see the posts anymore.
+But if user stays logged in then he/she doesn't need to enter email and password everytime that app opens.